 Seven ways to celebrate Employee Appreciation Day

 So how can you make your employees feel especially appreciated on this day?
-Here are seven ways to celebrate Employee Appreciation Day with your team.
+Here are seven ideas to celebrate Employee Appreciation Day with your team.

 Volunteer at a local conservation program, homeless shelter, senior living community, or humane society.
 Give back by planting trees, cooking and serving those in need, bringing joy to seniors, or taking dogs for walks.
 Research by Deloitte found that 70% of working Americans believe “volunteer activities are more likely to boost employee morale than company-sponsored happy hours.”

-Having trouble finding volunteer opportunities?
+Having trouble finding volunteer opportunities and events?
 Ask your team for ideas or try a service like VolunteerMatch.

 Benefits include: Working together with team members, getting to know new colleagues, helping the community, building great memories, and inspiring gratitude.